-Ready to find out if Fusion programs are the right fit for your child?
+Ready to find out if Fusion is the right fit for your child?

-Fill out this form and a Director of Admissions and Outreach will be in contact with you.
+Fill out this form and a member of our admissions team will be in contact.

-English 10 students continue to develop literacy-related skills including speaking and listening, academic research, higher-order reading comprehension, language usage, writing, and rhetorical literary analysis.
+English 10 students continue to develop literacy-related skills including: speaking and listening, academic research, higher-order reading comprehension, language usage, and written and rhetorical literary analysis.
 Students exercise critical thinking through the reading and analysis of various works of literature and multiple short- and extended-length writing assignments.

 Students hone their emerging comprehension, analysis, and writing skills through a study of literature while incorporating a variety of writing styles including creative writing and personal essays.